• Français

 AGEING POTENTIAL

-Enjoy this wine while it is young, in its first year, in order to take advantage of all of its freshness.
-It can also be kept in the cellar for two or three years in optimal conditions.
+Enjoy this wine while it is young, in its first years, in order to take advantage of all of its freshness.

 ORIGIN